 As with any testing, it’s important to keep all other variables (e.g. system weight, riding position, traffic, weather, etc) the same for each test run, otherwise, you can muddy the results.

 We've established that different tyres will perform distinctly and over time, you'll learn what tyres work well for the type of riding you like to do.
-Check out our buyer's guides to the best road bike tyres and best tubeless tyres if you're looking for new rubber.
+Check out our buyer's guides to the best road bike tyres and best tubeless tyres if you're looking to upgrade your bike.